-Exemption / Dates in effect Summary practical compliance issues.
+Summary practical compliance issues.
 Compliance with the disclosure regime in these circumstances is unlikely to provide information that furthers the market information or anti-insider trading purposes of the disclosure regime.
-Financial Markets Conduct (Duallisted FMC Reporting Entities) Exemption Notice 2015 29/05/15 - 28/05/20 This exemption applies to overseas-incorporated entities with a primary listing in specified jurisdictions and a secondary listing in New Zealand.
+This exemption applies to overseas-incorporated entities with a primary listing in specified jurisdictions and a secondary listing in New Zealand.
 It allows those entities to use their overseas financial reporting to comply with the main financial reporting requirements of the FMC Act.
 This exemption also allows overseas entities to use a specified overseas GAAP and their overseas auditor to meet their financial reporting obligations for their New Zealand business (if any).
 The specified jurisdictions are Australia, Ontario (Canada), Singapore, the UK, and the USA.
-Financial Markets Conduct (Financial Reporting: Balance Dates of Managers and Registered Schemes) Exemption Notice 2015 30/7/15 - 29/7/18 The FMC Act requires managers to register scheme financial statements within four months of their balance date.
+The FMC Act requires managers to register scheme financial statements within four months of their balance date.
 Where a manager's balance date is not the same as its various schemes' balance dates, this makes compliance difficult or impossible.
 This exemption permits managers to register scheme financial statements within four months of the balance date of the scheme.
-Financial Markets Conduct (Financial Reporting-DIMS Licensees) Exemption Notice 2015 5/06/15 - 4/06/20 The FMC Act regime requires discretionary investment management services (DIMS) providers to prepare, have audited and lodge financial statements.
+The FMC Act regime requires discretionary investment management services (DIMS) providers to prepare, have audited and lodge financial statements.
 The value of this to investors is questionable, given the costs for a small DIMS provider not also providing other financial services.
-This is because DIMS licensees do not hold client assets and the purpose of minimum financial resources requirements is only continuation of the business.
+This is because DIMS licensees do not hold client assets and the purpose of minimum financial resources requirements is for continuing the business.
 Additionally, client assets are held by an independent custodian who is subject to an assurance engagement.
-This exemption relieves small and medium-sized providers of DIMS from certain financial reporting obligations.
+This exemption relieves small- and medium-sized providers of DIMS from certain financial reporting obligations.
 The extent of the exemptions depends on the size of the licensee's business based on the retail funds under management (FUM).
-The exemptions do not apply if a DIMS licensee is a FMC reporting entity for any other reason, doesn't have an independent custodian, or the licensee has more than \$250 million in retail FUM.
+The exemptions do not apply if a DIMS licensee is an FMC reporting entity for any other reason, doesn't have an independent